yuripiffer/zmed_exam_manager/README.md

   - document (string): patient's document
   - exam_type (int): the exam code
 > An attendant allows a patient to undergo a medical examination.
 The patient's document and the type of exam to be performed are informed.
 The microservice makes a request to zmed_patient_manager.
-If the user is not active or the exam code does not exist, it returns an error.
+If the patient is not active or the exam code does not exist, it returns an error.
-The medical exam record is persisted with status "Registered" in dynamoDB and the microservice returns the body as responseDTO on success.
+The medical exam record is persisted with status "Registered" in dynamoDB and the microservice returns its body as responseDTO on success.
 -----
 ### Get exams from a patient
 - path: "/exams/info"